-College is a big change and transition for students as well as parents.
-Each year, and even each semester, your student will grow and change.
-The resources and suggestions on this website are here to assist parents and family members with common concerns that may occur.
+College is a big transition for students as well as parents.
+Each year your student will grow and change.
+The resources and suggestions on this website are here to assist parents and family members with common concerns.

-As a service to students, the Dean of Students Office can provide notification to instructors when students have been/will be absent from class(es) for three or more consecutive days and are unable to notify their instructors.
+As a service to students, the Dean of Students Office can provide notification to instructors when students have been or will be absent from class(es) for three or more consecutive days and are unable to notify their instructors.

 Alcohol and drug use can impact students' academic success.
 Parents and family members should have a conversation with their student about expectations for usage of alcohol and drugs.

 Learn more about all the counseling services available to your student on the Illinois State University campus.

 Beginning a new life at school creates both excitement and anxiety about the move, managing classes, and making new friends.
 Some students' adjustments may take a few weeks, and some students may get homesick.
 Learn about the ways you can help your student deal with being homesick.

 Illinois State University expects its students to act as responsible citizens of our campus and local community.
 In situations in which the Code of Student Conduct is broken, Student Conduct and Community Responsibilities, a unit of the Dean of Students Office, administers the student disciplinary process.

 If an emergency situation should arise, there are multiple resources at your student's disposal.
 Illinois State University recognizes that incidents affecting students will occur and that these incidents can have a significant effect on individual students, their families, and the University community.